spruceid/wallet/install_trustchain_mobile.md

 ```

 ### 9. Build trustchain targets
 In order to build and run the Trustchain FFI libraries, make sure the `trustchain` repository is cloned alongside the `trustchain-mobile` and `didkit` repositories (as was done in Step 2).
-Then, from the `didkit` repository, run:
+Then, from the `trustchain` repository, run:
 ```
 cargo ndk \
   -t armeabi-v7a \